 Another Great Resource From Phoebe Parlade

 Have you considered redecorating or renovating your home lately?
-Maybe you like it how it is, but believe it could be lit better.
-LED lights are fast becoming the go to light bulbs for modern homes because of their energy efficiency, durability, and clarity.
+Maybe you like how it is, but believe it could be lit better.
+LED lights are fast becoming the go-to light bulbs for modern homes because of their energy efficiency, durability, and clarity.

-You will also find a step by step guide for installing each of type of light bulb including downlights, spotlights, tube lights, floodlights, high bays, and bulkheads.
+You will also find a step-by-step guide for installing each type of light bulb including downlights, spotlights, tube lights, floodlights, high bays, and bulkheads.

-To learn more about how to complete a DIY LED project in your home, read this article.
+To learn more about how to complete a DIY LED project in your home.